Marcell Ozuna Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.30 team ERA ranks 16th among all league pitching staffs.
+- The Diamondbacks have a 4.31 team ERA that ranks 18th among all league pitching staffs.

-- The Diamondbacks rank 18th in baseball in home runs surrendered (66 total, 1.1 per game).
+- Diamondbacks pitchers combine to surrender 67 total home runs at a clip of 1.1 per game (to rank 18th in baseball).

-- Nelson (2-2) takes the mound for the Diamondbacks in his 12th start of the season.
-He's put together a 5.37 ERA in 57 2/3 innings pitched, with 37 strikeouts.

-- His most recent appearance was on Monday against the Colorado Rockies, when the right-hander threw five innings, surrendering five earned runs while allowing eight hits.
+- His last appearance was on Wednesday against the Colorado Rockies, when the righty went six scoreless innings while giving up five hits.

-- The 25-year-old has a 5.37 ERA and 5.8 strikeouts per nine innings in 11 games this season, while allowing a batting average of .291 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.